 Upon application, the Executive Director shall provide any person free of charge with a list of the general scale of royalties payable in respect of forest produce taken from Crown land.

 [150.
-Repealed in Gazette 29 March 1996 p.1508.]
+Deleted in Gazette 29 March 1996 p.1508.]

 151. Miscellaneous fees